zaxor0/zwerchhau/into-the-war/basic.md

 ## Actions
 - On your turn a character can move and perform an action.
 An action can be anything from negotiating, to attacking, to fleeing.
+- Going prone or getting up from prone is equivalent to a movement.
 - For other actions the Referee calls for the character at risk to roll a Save.
 - For example, an attempt to trip an opponent might force them to pass a STR Save to stay on their feet, while an attempt to trick an opponent into surrender may force them to pass a WIL Save or lower their arms.